arashnm80/arashnm80.github.io/handbook/choice.md

 #### Priorities & Anti-Priorities

-#### Length & Width
-Lenght: for each task I should go through hierarchy of quality levels step by step without jumping ahead.
-Width: as long as I haven't accomplished tasks with higher priority I should not jump to the tasks with lower ones.

 ### Choose
 > My choice is not what I'm thinking, saying or writing but what I'm actually [doing](../action) right [now](../no-time-for-caution).